PXLAIRobotics/PXL_ML_Docker_v2.0_PyTorch/README.md

-# PXL ML Docker v2.0
+# PXL ML Docker v2.0 PyTorch
 The container is equipped with a few development tools such as vim, tmux, git, ... in order to process and analyse (a.k.a. engineer) data and to diagnose any issue.